James Genus

 James Genus (born January 20, 1966) is an American jazz bassist.
 He plays both electric bass guitar and upright bass and currently plays in the Saturday Night Live Band.
+He also occasionally fills in for Mark Kelley of the hip hop band The Roots.
 Genus has performed as a session musician and sideman throughout his career, having worked with an extensive list of artists.